adebarakah/HR-Analytics---Capstone-Project/README.md

 	=TEXT(Hire Date,"yyyy")

 ##Challenges Encountered
 - One of the main challenges was dealing with incomplete records.
-Instead of removing incomplete records—which would have led to incomplete dataset and biased analysis;
+Instead of removing incomplete records—which would have led to incomplete dataset and biased analysis:
 I used average imputation where appropriate and only .
 No employee name was fabricated.